 import numpy as np main_arr = np.array([11, 21, 19, 18]) print(main_arr) reversed_arr = np.flipud(main_arr) print('After reversing the array using np.flipud(): ') print(reversed_arr) # [11 21 19 18] # After reversing the array using np.flipud(): # [18 19 21 11]

-- It is more readable than the np.flip() method and is specifically designed for flipping arrays along the vertical axis (axis 0).
+It is more readable than the np.flip() method and is designed explicitly for flipping arrays along the vertical axis (axis 0).
+However, it only works for flipping along the vertical axis.

-Reversing Two-dimensional numpy array
+Reversing a Two-dimensional numpy array

 To reverse the two-dimensional array from left to right, you can use the “np.fliplr()” method.